eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 417 hoard points.
-Your 'A Cloth of Shining' has 183 polish power left. `
+You polished 'A very prize like prize' by 25 and now it is worth 425 hoard points.
+Your 'A Cloth of Shining' has 175 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 91 and now it is worth 508 hoard points.
-Your 'A Cloth of Shining' has 92 polish power left. `
+You polished 'A very prize like prize' by 10 and now it is worth 435 hoard points.
+Your 'A Cloth of Shining' has 165 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 21 and now it is worth 529 hoard points.
-Your 'A Cloth of Shining' has 71 polish power left. `
+You polished 'A very prize like prize' by 53 and now it is worth 488 hoard points.
+Your 'A Cloth of Shining' has 112 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 539 hoard points.
-Your 'A Cloth of Shining' has 61 polish power left. `
+You polished 'A very prize like prize' by 17 and now it is worth 505 hoard points.
+Your 'A Cloth of Shining' has 95 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 13 and now it is worth 552 hoard points.
-Your 'A Cloth of Shining' has 48 polish power left. `
+You polished 'A very prize like prize' by 37 and now it is worth 542 hoard points.
+Your 'A Cloth of Shining' has 58 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 16 and now it is worth 568 hoard points.
-Your 'A Cloth of Shining' has 32 polish power left. `
+You polished 'A very prize like prize' by 13 and now it is worth 555 hoard points.
+Your 'A Cloth of Shining' has 45 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 577 hoard points.
-Your 'A Cloth of Shining' has 23 polish power left. `
+You polished 'A very prize like prize' by 15 and now it is worth 570 hoard points.
+Your 'A Cloth of Shining' has 30 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 583 hoard points.
-Your 'A Cloth of Shining' has 17 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 572 hoard points.
+Your 'A Cloth of Shining' has 28 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 3 and now it is worth 575 hoard points.
+Your 'A Cloth of Shining' has 25 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 11 and now it is worth 586 hoard points.
+Your 'A Cloth of Shining' has 14 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 6 and now it is worth 589 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 3 and now it is worth 589 hoard points.
 Your 'A Cloth of Shining' has 11 polish power left. `

 `polish the_secret_of_the_maze_prize`